unobatbayar/problem-solving/README.md

   [![codingbat](https://img.shields.io/badge/codingbat-black)](https://codingbat.com/done?user=drakensgard@ymail.com&tag=8046544472)
 </div>

-#### Approach

-1. Understand the problem.
-2. Identify patterns
-3. Think of a working solution
-4. Execute the solution
-5. Look back.

 #### Master the Basics First

 Before diving into complex problems, ensure you have a solid understanding of the basic building blocks of problem-solving, such as: